xapax/security/basics_of_linux.md

 Then you need to source the file, so that it becomes updated: `source ./.bashrc`

-Now you can just write  connecttossh
+Now you can just write`connecttossh` and the function will be executed.